 If you do not meet the minor sewer diversion, you’ll need to complete a full sewer diversion application.

-Read more about the process and apply online.
+Read more about the process and apply on our diverting a sewer page.